gnran/keep-chrome-extension/README.md

 Now you can click on Extensions icon at the top right corner and pin it to your extensions panel

-You can easily add your own links or change existing ones by adding/changing `<a>` tag in `index.html` file
+You can easily add your own links or change existing ones by changing `a` tag in `index.html` file